 To create a website, you'll need to find a web host to place the files and publish your website.
-Choosing a good web host is tricky as there are hundreds of web hosts making all sorts of promises, but there are only a few that delivers what they promise.
-Your website requires 24x7 uptime, good performance, and with uninterrupted email services.
-A good web host delivers what you're looking for, while bad host will cause a lot of pain.
+Choosing a good web host is tricky as there are hundreds of web hosts making all sorts of promises, but there are only a few that deliver what they promise.
+Your website requires 24x7 uptime, good performance, and uninterrupted email services.
+A good web host delivers what you're looking for, while a bad host will cause a lot of pain.
 This article provides the information you'll need to pick a good web host.

 1. Quality of Service

 One of the most important features you'll need from your web host is the reliability and performance.
 Your website must be online 24x7 with good performance.
 Look for at least a 99% uptime guarantee, and find out what that guarantee means.
 Try learning from others experiences by reading articles on web hosting forums such as Web Hosting Talk, HTTP Talk, or Talk Web Hosts.

 The host computer is connected to the Internet by a high-speed network, and the network bandwidth may vary depending on the type of interface being used.
 The traditional data lines in the United States were provided on T1 (1.54 Mbps) and T3 (45 Mbps) trunks, while many web hosts employ higher optical facilities such as OC-3 (155 Mbps), OC-12 (622 Mbps) and OC-48 (2.4 Gbps).
 It is also important to have multiple backbone connectivity, providing redundancy and eliminating a single point of failure.
 A web host with the Internet connectivity of at least T3 should be chosen as your web host.